dgalizzi/chess-puzzle-viewer/README.md

 ---

-## Implemented Features
+## Features

 - **Interactive Board**: Users can play moves directly on the board, with validation for legal moves.
-- **Special Rules Support**: Includes pawn promotion and en passant capture.
+- **Special Rules Support**: Includes pawn promotion (including under promotion) and en passant capture.
+- **Load Puzzle from PGN**: Initialize the board state from a PGN-formatted puzzle.
 - **Move Validation Against PGN**: Reject incorrect user moves if they deviate from the puzzle solution.
-- **Opponent moves**: Once the player makes the correct move, the opponent's move should be made automatically.
+- **Opponent moves**: Once the player makes the correct move, the opponent's move is made automatically.

----

-## Planned Features

-1. **Load Puzzle from PGN**: Initialize the board state from a PGN-formatted puzzle.

 ---